gruntwork-io/terragrunt/docs/_docs/02_features/debugging.md

   - `otlpHttp` - to export traces to an OpenTelemetry collector over HTTP [otlptracehttp](https://pkg.go.dev/go.opentelemetry.io/otel/exporters/otlp/otlptrace/otlptracehttp)
   - `otlpGrpc` - to export traces over gRPC [otlptracegrpc](https://pkg.go.dev/go.opentelemetry.io/otel/exporters/otlp/otlptrace/otlptracegrpc)
   - `http` - to export traces to a custom HTTP endpoint using [otlptracehttp](https://pkg.go.dev/go.opentelemetry.io/otel/exporters/otlp/otlptrace/otlptracehttp)
-- `TERRAGRUNT_TELEMERTY_TRACE_EXPORTER_HTTP_ENDPOINT` - in case of `http` exporter, this is the endpoint to which traces will be sent.
+- `TERRAGRUNT_TELEMETRY_TRACE_EXPORTER_HTTP_ENDPOINT` - in case of `http` exporter, this is the endpoint to which traces will be sent.
-- `TERRAGRUNT_TELEMERTY_TRACE_EXPORTER_INSECURE_ENDPOINT` - if set to true, the exporter will not validate the server's certificate, helpful for local traces collection.
+- `TERRAGRUNT_TELEMETRY_TRACE_EXPORTER_INSECURE_ENDPOINT` - if set to true, the exporter will not validate the server's certificate, helpful for local traces collection.
 - `TRACEPARENT` - if set, the value will be used as a parent trace context, format `TRACEPARENT=00-<hex_trace_id>-<hex_span_id>-<trace_flags>`, example: `TRACEPARENT=00-xxx-yyy-01`

 Metrics configuration: